Tens of thousands of people are trapped paying unaffordable mortgages at a time when many are under huge financial pressure due to coronavirus.

 Borrowers do still have to make monthly interest-only payments, so they will need to demonstrate that their income will cover these costs, but will not necessarily have to demonstrate how they will repay the capital at the end of the term.
 Lenders offering interest-only mortgages are often building societies and include Leeds Building Society, Nottingham Building Society, Nationwide Building Society and Bath Building Society.
 There’s no minimum age requirement for interest-only mortgages, but they are typically aimed at older homeowners in their 50s or 60s who are likely to find them easier to qualify for than a standard interest-only mortgage.

-Learn more about how retirement interest-only mortgages work here.
+Learn more about how retirement interest-only mortgages work in our article How retirement interest-only mortgages work.

 Does being over 50 make it harder for me to remortgage?